Andrei0872/arduino-snake-game/kanban-board.md

 - settings: difficulty level = snake's speed
 - add buzzer
+- make the snake move continuously in one direction
+- keep track of score
+- display the score on the LCD
 - sound: when eating food
 - sound: when losing
 - after food is eaten: grow snake